Dazcam/Bioinformatics-tutorials/pages/snakemake/snakemake_intro.md

 ***

-### How does snakemake work?

-- Used to compile [source code](https://github.com/alexdobin/STAR/tree/master/source) into binary
-- Developed at a time when compilation was extremely resource-intensive
-- Allows "nightly builds" where only modified code is re-compiled
-- Builds a dependency tree from implicit wildcard rules
-- Can be used to develop [bioinformatics pipelines](https://swcarpentry.github.io/make-novice)
-- However:
-    - limited functionality and flexibility
-    - perl-level syntax opacity
-    - doesn't support parallelization

-***

 ### Benefits of using snakemake on a computer cluster

 - **Makes parellisation simple**: Manages scheduling of job submission to [cluster](http://snakemake.readthedocs.io/en/stable/executable.html#cluster-execution) (or to the [cloud](http://snakemake.readthedocs.io/en/stable/executable.html#cloud-support))